ray-project/ray/doc/source/memory-management.rst

   # In your Python script connecting to Ray:
   ray.init(
-      address="localhost:6379",
-      driver_object_store_memory=100 * 1024 * 1024
+      address="auto",  # or "<hostname>:<port>" if not using the default port driver_object_store_memory=100 * 1024 * 1024
   )

-For any custom remote method or actor, you can try setting requirements as follows:
+For any custom remote method or actor, you can set requirements as follows:

 .. code-block:: python

   @ray.remote(
       memory=2000 * 1024 * 1024,
-      object_store_memory=200 * 1024 * 1024)
+  )

 Concept Overview